Eco-friendly architecture Laurie Baker.

 Laurie Baker started practising as a full-time architect only at the age of fifty!
 Baker was an expert builder – an adept mason, a skilled carpenter.
 His projects were executed not by engineers but by teams of craftsmen he had himself trained.
 He never hired an office or an assistant but did all the work by himself.

 It was in the Himalayas that Baker saw how traditional Indian architecture reflected thousands of years of trial-and-error research in energy efficiency.
 People used local stone and timber found within a few hundred yards of their houses.
-Seeing this reminded Baker of one of Gandhi’s beliefs all buildings should be made of materials found within 5 miles of the construction site.
+Seeing this reminded Baker of one of Gandhi’s beliefs all buildings should be made of materials within 5 miles of the construction site.

 Another significant Baker feature is irregular, pyramid-like structures on roofs, with one side left open and tilting into the wind.